This list is not necessarily a complete listing of all organizations, manufacturers or distributors, nor does listing imply ACB endorsement.

 1703 N. Beauregard St.

 Fax: (703) 465-5085

 Provides services to blind and visually impaired individuals and publishes a magazine, “The ACB Braille Forum,” every other month, which is available at www.acb.org and in braille, large print, digital cartridge, podcast and e-mail.
-Also available is “The ACB E-Forum,” available on the web site, via podcast, and via e-mail.
-The E-Forum is free; to subscribe, visit http://www.acblists.org/mailman/listinfo/brailleforum-l and type in your e-mail address and name where it asks for them; then click the subscribe button.
+Also available is “The ACB E-Forum,” available on the web site, via podcast, and via email.
+The email version is free; to subscribe, send a request to email@example.com.
 Available free of charge to members; a subscription fee is charged for non-members, organizations, and foreign subscribers.

 American Foundation for the Blind

 Publishes “Journal of Visual Impairment & Blindness,” a peer-reviewed magazine that includes information and original research; advocates for policies that promote accessibility and ensure equality and opportunity for people who are blind or visually impaired; advocates for older adults experiencing vision loss; speaks up for children who are blind or visually impaired to make sure they have the resources they need, including textbooks and classroom materials; and publishes “AccessWorld®” magazine monthly, which contains a wide variety of information, including commentary, news blasts, product reviews, and trends in information technology and visual impairment.